 - This dish is very versatile.
 Therefore, feel free to use or substitute with your favorite veggies.
 Some good additions are, celery, broccoli, carrot, green pepper, mushrooms, pineapple.

-- Same goes for the garnish.
+- The same goes for the garnish.
 Sesame or black sesame seeds work really well here, but feel free to go with what you like.

 - For a spicier kick, add some crushed red pepper flakes, or chop in some chili pepper.